 5.4.3 Potential solutions

 It proposes to introduce the ProblemRecoveryRequest IOC name contained by AssuranceClosedControlLoop defined in 3GPP TS 28.536 [4] to represent the MnS consumer's requirements for resolving network problem.
-The ProblemRecoveryProfile IOC may include following attribute:
+The ProblemRecoveryRequest IOC may include following attribute:

 ProblemIdList, a list of problem Ids to indicates which network problems are requested to be resolved by the closed control loop instance.
 The ProblemId is defined in 3GPP TS 28.104 [3].